zio/zio/docs/datatypes/contextual/index.md

 6. **Accessor Methods** — Finally, to create the API more ergonomic, it's better to write accessor methods for all of our service methods.

 Accessor methods allow us to utilize all the features inside the service through the ZIO Environment.
 That means, if we call `log`, we don't need to pull out the `log` function from the ZIO Environment.
-The `accessM` method helps us to access the environment of effect and reduce the redundant operation, every time.
+The `accessZIO` method helps us to access the environment of effect and reduce the redundant operation, every time.

 ```scala mdoc:invisible:reset
 import zio._